ga4ghpoc/server/readme.md

 ### Restarting the container ###

+If you need to stop the container or VM it is running on, the following steps are needed to restart.

-Do the following commands for the time being to restart the container on the host as it is prone to get stuck with a PID (mind the port and path if you are using another):
+Do the following commands to restart the container on the host as it is prone to get stuck with a PID error on restart (mind the port and path if you are using another):

 	docker kill ga4gh_server
-    docker rmi ga4gh_server
+    docker rm ga4gh_server
 	docker run -e GA4GH_DATA_SOURCE=/data -v /home/ubuntu/ga4gh-data:/data -d -p 8000:80 --name ga4gh_server ga4ghapi/server:latest

 ### Adding data to the PoC ###